x-tag/x-tags-org/app/blog/2013-6-15-polymer-polyfill.md

 *Which polyfills are included in X-Tag?*

-We selected to use HTMLImports, Custom Elements, and HTMLTemplate polyfills because we feel they provide you the most benefit without the bloat.
+We chose to include HTMLImports, Custom Elements, and HTMLTemplate polyfills because we feel they provide you the most benefit without the bloat.
 You can use the other polyfills from Polymer if you want to and everything will function as normal.
+We simply wanted to minimize X-Tag's footprint and focus on Custom Elements.

 *What about Shadow DOM polyfill?*